biobakery/metawibele/README.md

 	[interproscan]
 	# Interproscan executable file, e.g. /my/path/interproscan/interproscan.sh [ Default: interproscan.sh ]
 	interproscan_cmmd = interproscan.sh
-	# The appls used by interproscan: [appls] comma separated list of analyses, [ Choices: CDD,COILS,Gene3D,HAMAP,MobiDBLite,PANTHER,Pfam,PIRSF,PRINTS,ProDom,PROSITEPATTERNS,PROSITEPROFILES,SFLD,SMART,SUPERFAMILY,TIGRFAM,Phobius,SignalP,TMHMM ]; [none] use all all analyses for running [ Default: Pfam,Phobius,SignalP,TMHMM ]
+	# The appls used by interproscan: [appls] comma separated list of analyses, [ Choices: CDD,COILS,Gene3D,HAMAP,MobiDBLite,PANTHER,Pfam,PIRSF,PRINTS,ProDom,PROSITEPATTERNS,PROSITEPROFILES,SFLD,SMART,SUPERFAMILY,TIGRFAM,Phobius,SignalP,TMHMM ]; [all] use all all analyses for running. [ Default: all ]
-	interproscan_appl = "Pfam,Phobius,SignalP,TMHMM"
+	interproscan_appl = all
 	# The number of splitting files which can be annotated in parallel 	[ Default: 1 ]
 	split_number = 1
 	```

-	* Customize parameter settings for association with environmental/host phenotypes (**optional**; but you are **required** to specify your settings for maaslin2 if you run MetaWIBELE for supervised prioritization, and at least the main phenotype metadata used for prioritization is **required** to set):
+	* Customize parameter settings for association with environmental/host phenotypes (**optional**; but you are **required** to specify your settings for [MaAsLin2](https://huttenhower.sph.harvard.edu/maaslin2) if you run MetaWIBELE for supervised prioritization, and at least the main `phenotype` metadata used for prioritization is **required** to set):

 	```
 	[maaslin2]
 	# The absolute path of Maaslin2 executable file, e.g. /my/path/Maaslin2/R/Maaslin2.R [ Default: Maaslin2.R ]
 	maaslin2_cmmd = Maaslin2.R
-	# The minimum abundance for each feature [ Default: 0 ]
+	# The minimum abundance for each feature. [ Default: 0 ]
 	min_abundance = 0
-	# The minimum percent of samples for which a feature is detected at minimum abundance [ Default: 0.1 ]
+	# The minimum percent of samples for which a feature is detected at minimum abundance. [ Default: 0.1 ]
 	min_prevalence = 0.1
-	# Keep features with variance greater than [Default: 0.0]
+	# Keep features with variance greater than.
+[Default: 0.0]
 	min_variance = 0
-	# The q-value threshold for significance [ Default: 0.25 ]
+	# The q-value threshold for significance. [ Default: 0.25 ]
 	max_significance = 0.25
-	# The normalization method to apply [ Choices: TSS, CLR, CSS, NONE, TMM ], [ Default: TSS ]
+	# The normalization method to apply. [ Choices: TSS, CLR, CSS, NONE, TMM ], [ Default: TSS ]
 	normalization = NONE
-	# The transform to apply [ Choices: LOG, LOGIT, AST, NONE ],  [ Default: LOG ]
+	# The transform to apply [ Choices: LOG, LOGIT, AST, NONE ].  [ Default: LOG ]
 	transform = LOG
-	# The analysis method to apply [ Choices: LM, CPLM, ZICP, NEGBIN, ZINB ], [ Default: LM ]
+	# The analysis method to apply [ Choices: LM, CPLM, ZICP, NEGBIN, ZINB ]. [ Default: LM ]
 	analysis_method = LM
-	# The fixed effects for the model, comma-delimited for multiple effects [ Default: all ]
+	# The fixed effects for the model, comma-delimited for multiple effects. [ Default: all ]
 	fixed_effects = all
-	# The random effects for the model, comma-delimited for multiple effects [ Default: none ]
+	# The random effects for the model, comma-delimited for multiple effects. [ Default: none ]
 	random_effects = none
-	# The correction method for computing the q-value [ Default: BH ]
+	# The correction method for computing the q-value. [ Default: BH ]
 	correction = BH
-	# Apply z-score so continuous metadata are on the same scale [ Default: TRUE ] apply z-score so continuous metadata are on the same scale [ Default: TRUE ]
+	# Apply z-score so continuous metadata are on the same scale [ Default: TRUE ] apply z-score so continuous metadata are on the same scale. [ Default: TRUE ]
 	standardize = TRUE
-	# Generate a heatmap for the significant associations [ Default: FALSE ]
+	# Generate a heatmap for the significant associations. [ Default: FALSE ]
 	plot_heatmap = FALSE
-	# In heatmap, plot top N features with significant associations [ Default: FALSE ]
+	# In heatmap, plot top N features with significant associations. [ Default: FALSE ]
 	heatmap_first_n = FALSE
-	# Generate scatter plots for the significant associations [ Default: FALSE ]
+	# Generate scatter plots for the significant associations. [ Default: FALSE ]
 	plot_scatter = FALSE
-	# The number of R processes to run in parallel [ Default: 1 ]
+	# The number of R processes to run in parallel. [ Default: 1 ]
 	maaslin2_cores = 1
-	# The factor to use as a reference for a variable with more than two levels provided as a string of 'variable,reference' semi-colon delimited for multiple variables [ Default: NA ] NOTE: A space between the variable and reference will not error but will cause an inaccurate result.
+	# The factor to use as a reference for a variable with more than two levels provided as a string of 'variable,reference' semi-colon delimited for multiple variables.
+NOTE: A space between the variable and reference will not error but will cause an inaccurate result. [ Default: NA ]
 	reference = NA
-	# The minimum percent of case-control samples used for comparison in which a feature is detected [ Default: 0.1 ]
+	# The minimum percent of case-control samples used for comparison in which a feature is detected. [ Default: 0.1 ]
 	tshld_prevalence = 0.10
-	# The q-value threshold for significance used as DA annotations [ Default: 0.05 ]
+	# The q-value threshold for significance used as DA annotations. [ Default: 0.05 ]
 	tshld_qvalue = 0.05
-	# The statistic used as effect size [ Choices: coef, mean(log) ]. [coef] represents the coefficient from the model; [mean(log)] represents the difference of mean values between case and control conditions. [  Default: mean(log) ]
+	# The statistic used as effect size [ Choices: coef, mean(log) ]. [coef] represents the coefficient from the model; [mean(log)] represents differences of mean log-scaled abundances between case and control conditions. [  Default: mean(log) ]
 	effect_size = mean(log)
 	# The main phenotype metadata used for prioritization, e.g. metadata1. [ Default: none ]: skip the association with environmental/phenotypic parameters
 	phenotype = none